xenoscopic/xeno/README.md

 [![Build Status](https://travis-ci.org/havoc-io/xeno.png?branch=master)](https://travis-ci.org/havoc-io/xeno)

-xeno allows you to edit files and folders on a remote computer using the editor on your local machine.
+xeno allows you to edit files and folders on a remote system using the editor on your local machine.
 It synchronizes data using Git and SSH, making it robust to connection dropouts and easily allowing you to work offline.
 Best of all, it runs entirely in user-space, so you can set it up and use it without complicated kernel modules or administrative privileges.